willettl/willettl.github.io/README.md

   }
 }
 ```
-We also see it in server.js which uses addComment from the service.
+We also see it in server.js which uses addComment from the service:
 ```javascript
 app.post('/api/markets/:marketId/comments', async (req, res) => {
   try {